F O S T E R I N G

 First impressions are vital to getting the dogs adopted.
 If the foster has provided no information about their dog, the public will usually pass the dog over.
 However, a good description of the dogís funny personality, tricks done for treats, successful house training, and the fact that the dog gets along with cats, kids, and other dogs will make even a plain 'ol mutt a desirable companion.

-If you still need some convincing, read "The Truth About Fostering"
+"The Truth About Fostering"

 by Ashley Owen Hill.